Borouge Data Protection Notice

 • Strictly necessary cookies: These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, or use services provided by Borouge.

 • Performance cookies: These allow us to recognize and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
-Information used for such purposes is generally stored as anonymized information from which individuals cannot be identified.
+Information used for such purposes is generally stored as anonymised information from which individuals cannot be identified.

 • Functionality cookies: These are used to recognize you when you return to our website.
 This enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 You may refuse placement and/or block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including strictly necessary cookies) you may not be able to access all or parts of our website.

 Cookies are destroyed once they are no longer necessary for their purpose.